 What is Command Sponsorship (CSP)?

-Command Sponsorship applications are done at the losing duty station and are typically not initiated in Korea.
-Without Command Sponsorship, dependents (except ROK citizens) are considered tourists on a 90-day Visa, with limited support from US Forces Korea (USFK).
+Command Sponsorship (CSP) applications are done at the losing duty station and are not initiated in Osan AB, South Korea.
+Without CSP, dependents (except ROK citizens) are considered tourists on a 90-day Visa, with limited support from USFK.

-Being granted Command Sponsorship means that family members are approved to accompany a DoD member to their next duty station (typically when it’s outside the Continental United States) for the length of their tour.
-Command Sponsorship is not guaranteed, as CSP billets are limited, and service members must apply by obtaining approval from their gaining unit commander followed by an Exceptional Family Member Program (EFMP) screening for each accompanying family member.
+Being granted CSP means that family members are approved to accompany a DoD member to their next duty station (typically when it’s outside the Continental United States) for the length of their tour.
+CSP is not guaranteed, as CSP billets are limited, and service members must apply by obtaining approval from their gaining unit commander.
+In addition, members must complete the required Exceptional Family Member Program (EFMP) screening for each accompanying family member.

 What benefits does CSP provide?